Our School Values

 Children are taught from an early age the rules of the school, the value and the reasons behind these rules, the responsibilities that these involve and the consequences when these are broken.

 School Behaviour Policy is shared with all stakeholders

-House points/raffle tickets and merit stamps used as a reward for keeping rules
+Raffle tickets and class dojo are used as a reward for keeping rules

 Agreed class rules which are displayed

 Children reflect regularly on their learning during lessons and their behaviour during assemblies

 Yearly Parent / carers questionnaires include questions which relate to behaviour, safety etc.

 Links with Police Community Support Officers and other services who support the importance of laws